RedefineMike/training/source/sections/your-summary-HIPAA-responsibilities/key-contracts-and-roles.md

-# Key contacts and roles
+# Key Contacts and Roles

 Datica has a Security Officer and Privacy Officer appointed to assist in maintaining and enforcing safeguards towards compliance.